TheRealBarenziah/imgbb-uploader/README.md

 _**Note about imgBB API:** the `medium` Object will only be returned for `.png` and `base64` files !_

-## Use with options object (more features, yay! )
+## With options object (more features, yay! )

-From version 1.2.0 onward, you can also pass an options object as param.
+From version 1.2.0 onward, you can pass an options object as param.
 Use it to customize filename and/or a set duration after which the image will be deleted, [cf their docs](https://api.imgbb.com/).
 The key you'll use for your image depends on its nature. **One of these must be defined:**